Variational Sequential Optimal Experimental Design using Reinforcement Learning: Algorithm details

-Since vsOED is trained with limited budgets in this work, our main strategy for hyperparameter tuning is to start with a relatively large hyperparameter value and gradually decrease it.
+Our main strategy for hyperparameter tuning is to start with a relatively large hyperparameter value and gradually decrease it.

-For the optimization of the model posterior predictor and the parameter posterior predictor with GMM and NFs, we start with the initial learning rate $10^{-3}$ and an exponential learning rate decay rate $0.9999$.

-For the optimization of the critic network, an initial learning rate of $10^{-3}$ and a learning rate decay rate of $0.9999$ are used across all numerical cases.
-Both the variational approximation and the critic network are updated 5 steps (i.e. applying gradient ascent steps 5 times) within each outer iteration.
-It is important to note that updating the variational approximation and the critic network too many steps in each outer iteration may result in overestimation of the value function and adversely affect the policy search \cite{hasselt2010double}.
+For optimizing the GMM and NFs approximate posteriors for model indicator and PoIs, we start with the initial learning rate of $10^{-3}$ and an exponential learning rate decay rate $0.9999$.
+For optimizing the critic network, we use an initial learning rate of $10^{-3}$ and a learning rate decay rate of $0.9999$ across all numerical cases.
+Both posterior approximation and critic network optimizations are updated 5 steps (i.e., applying gradient ascent 5 times) within each outer iteration.
+Making too many update steps within each outer iteration may result in overestimation of the value function and adversely affect the policy search \cite{hasselt2010double}.

-For the optimization of the actor network, a learning rate decay rate of $0.9999$ is used.
+For optimizing the actor network, we use a learning rate decay rate of $0.9999$.
 However, the choice of the initial learning rate is more problem-dependent.
 Typically, we start with an initial learning rate of $10^{-3}$ and gradually decrease it to $5\times 10^{-4}$ or $2\times 10^{-4}$ if divergence occurs.
-For IIG formulation, an initial learning rate of $10^{-3}$ works well.
-However, for TIG formulation, a smaller actor learning rate is required.
-This is because the learning of the critic in TIG is slower, and a large actor learning rate can more easily induce divergence in the early stages of training.
+For the IIG formulation, an initial learning rate of $10^{-3}$ works well.
+For TIG, a smaller learning rate is generally required.
+This is likely due to the slower propagation of critic values from $N$ to the earlier $k$ stages under TIG, and a large learning rate may induce divergence in the early iterations of training.

-For other hyperparameters, including the number of updates $n_{\text{update}}$, the number of new MC episodes $n_{\text{episode}}$, the batch size $n_{\text{batch}}$, the replay buffer size $n_{\text{buffer}}$, a number of combinations are tested to select the optimal combination and their values are specified for each numerical case in \cref{app:exp_details}.
+For other hyperparameters including the number of updates $n_{\text{update}}$, number of sample trajectories $n_{\text{traj}}$, batch size $n_{\text{batch}}$, and replay buffer size $n_{\text{buffer}}$, a number of combinations are tested to identify the optimal setting.
+Their values are specified for each numerical case in \cref{app:exp_details}.